 4. Determine Line Needed: Based on your boat’s displacement, determine the length and diameter of line needed.
-Our Series Drogue Selection PDF will help you determine your boats requirements.
 The series drogue is designed for larger boats, so smaller boats may require a bit of testing to find the correct line amount.
-A few 10 cone kits are a great place to start.

 5. Install Thimble: Install a thimble on one end of the smallest line.
 Create eye splices at all of the other line ends.

 8. Attach the Cones: Use a latch hook to attach the cone straps to the line starting at the small end of the cone.
-Insert the latch hook so it’s facing the cone into the first 4-6 strands of the line’s outer braid, turn the hook 45 degrees and push it out through the braid.
+Insert the latch hook so it’s facing the cone into the first four to six strands of the line’s outer braid, turn the hook 45 degrees and push it out through the braid.
 Insert the strap into the hook and pull through the braid.
 Tie a figure 8 knot at the end of the strap.
-Repeat for all straps, but at the large end of the cone, secure with an Overhand Knot.
+Repeat for all straps, but at the large end of the cone, secure with an overhand knot.